rednafi/rednafi.com/content/misc/notes_on_event_driven_systems.md

 In contrast, sparse events are lightweight but require callbacks to get additional information.
-Initially, this might seem more efficient, but as more services join the system, the number of callbacks increases exponentially. _"Now you’ve got this potentially infinite number of downstream services that are all making calls back to get more information."_ The result is a more tightly coupled system, albeit in a different form.
+Initially, this might seem more efficient, but as more services join the system, the number of callbacks increases exponentially. _"Now you've got this potentially infinite number of downstream services that are all making calls back to get more information."_ The result is a more tightly coupled system, albeit in a different form.